 Cleaning and disinfecting shall be frequent (multiple times per day) with an emphasis on frequent contact with hard non-porous surfaces including, but not limited to, front desk check-in counters, bell desks, elevators and elevator buttons, door handles, public bathrooms, vending machines, ice machines, room keys and locks, ATMs, stair handrails, gym equipment, pool seating and surrounding areas, and all seating areas.

 POOL AND OUTDOOR AREAS

-Pool operation, once allowed by State or Local ordinance, will be monitored regularly for water condition and proper sanitizing and chemical balance.
+Pool operation is monitored regularly for water condition and proper sanitizing and chemical balance.
 Seating shall allow at least six feet of separation between groups of guests.
 Outdoor seating areas and other areas where guests may congregate shall also have a six-foot separation standard.

 FRONT OF HOUSE SIGNAGE

 During all times in which the usage of masks is recommended by the CDC and/or other local health authorities, health and hygiene reminders shall be placed at high-traffic areas on property, including the front lobby area at a minimum, indicating the proper way to wear, handle and dispose of masks.

 Signage shall be posted at a minimum in areas employees frequently enter or exit.
 Signage will remind employees of the proper way to wear, handle and dispose of masks, use gloves, wash hands, sneeze and to avoid touching their faces.

 BACK OF HOUSE AREAS

 Cleaning and disinfecting of all high touch areas shall occur in accordance with CDC guidelines, including at least twice per day in high traffic areas.
 Handwashing stations and access to hand sanitizer should be convenient and highly visible.
 Physical distancing among all employees shall be practiced in employee break areas, shared office spaces, and other high-density areas.